 Anne wanted to go inside.
 I pulled her away from the door.
 We went into a different door instead.
 With what little sanity I had left, I again wondered why these "experts" in the field were unaware of what was happening.
 I wondered if maybe they did know and just weren't able to do anything about it?
-I couldn't tell them; my voice was gone.
+I couldn't tell them; my voice was gone and had been for some time.